rails/rails/guides/source/caching_with_rails.md

 After reading this guide, you will know about:

-* Solid Cache, database-backed Active Support cache store.
+* Solid Cache - a database-backed Active Support cache store.
 * Basic Caching Strategies including Fragment and Russian doll caching.
+* How to manage the caching dependencies.
 * Alternative cache stores.
+* Cache Keys
 * Conditional GET support.
-* How to manage the caching dependencies.
-* Cache Expiration.

 --------------------------------------------------------------------------------